★★★★★ 5.0 · 300+ Google reviews | Voted “Best Chiropractor” 2021–2026

 Tailbone pain, or coccydynia, makes sitting miserable and often follows a fall or long hours seated.
 A chiropractor explains the causes, what helps, and when to get it checked.

 Tailbone pain has a way of taking over your day.
-That small bone at the very bottom of your spine, the coccyx, is easy to ignore until it hurts, and then every chair, car seat, and bench becomes a problem.
-The medical name is coccydynia, and the good news is that most tailbone pain is not dangerous and improves with time and some practical adjustments.
-Here is a clear guide to why the tailbone hurts, what actually helps, and the less common situations that deserve a medical look.
+That small bone at the very base of your spine, the coccyx, is easy to ignore until it hurts, and then every chair, car seat, and bench becomes a problem.
+The medical name is coccydynia, and the reassuring headline is that most tailbone pain is not dangerous and improves with time and some practical changes, though it can be a slow and stubborn recovery.
+This is a thorough guide to why the tailbone hurts, who tends to get it, exactly what helps and in what order, the options that exist when simple measures are not enough, and the less common situations that deserve a medical workup.

 The short answer

-• Tailbone pain, or coccydynia, is pain at the very bottom of the spine that is typically worse with sitting and when standing up from a seat.
+• Tailbone pain, or coccydynia, is pain at the very bottom of the spine, typically worse with sitting and when rising from a seat.1

-• It often follows a fall onto the tailbone or prolonged sitting, and is more common during and after pregnancy.1
+• It often follows a fall onto the tailbone, prolonged sitting, or childbirth, and is more common in women and with higher or very low body weight.2

-• Most cases improve over weeks to months with cushioning, activity changes, and conservative care.
+• Most cases improve over weeks to months with cushioning, posture and activity changes, and hands-on care.

-• Pain with bowel changes, unexplained weight loss, fever, or after a hard fall with severe pain deserves a medical evaluation.
+• Pain with bowel changes, unexplained weight loss, fever, a mass, or after a hard fall with severe pain deserves medical evaluation.

 Why the tailbone hurts

-The coccyx is the small, slightly curved set of fused bones at the base of your spine.
-It bears some of your weight when you sit, especially when you lean back, and it is surrounded by ligaments and muscles of the pelvic floor.
-Pain here, coccydynia, usually comes from irritation of the bone, its joints, or the surrounding soft tissue.1 The reason sitting is the classic aggravator is simple mechanics: sitting loads the tailbone directly, and slouching or leaning back loads it even more, which is why a hard chair or a long drive can be so uncomfortable.
+The coccyx is the small, slightly curved set of three to five fused bones at the base of your spine.
+It connects to the sacrum above it at the sacrococcygeal joint, and it is surrounded by ligaments and the muscles of the pelvic floor.
+When you sit, especially when you lean back, some of your weight passes through the coccyx.
+Coccydynia is pain arising from irritation of the bone, that sacrococcygeal joint, or the surrounding soft tissues.1 The reason sitting is the classic aggravator is pure mechanics: sitting loads the tailbone directly, and slouching or reclining loads it even more, which is why a hard chair or a long drive can be so uncomfortable, and why standing up, which shifts weight across the tender area, often produces a sharp spike of pain.

 What causes coccydynia

-• A fall onto the tailbone, such as slipping onto a hard surface, which can bruise or injure the coccyx and its joints.
+• A fall onto the tailbone, such as slipping onto a hard surface, which can bruise, injure, or occasionally fracture the coccyx and irritate its joint.

 • Prolonged sitting, especially on hard surfaces or with a slouched posture, which loads and irritates the area over time.

-• Repetitive strain from activities like prolonged cycling.
+• Repetitive strain from activities like prolonged cycling or rowing.

-• Sometimes no clear cause at all, which is frustrating but common.
+• Sometimes no clear cause at all, which is frustrating but genuinely common.

 What it typically feels like